Bane (DC Comics): The New 52: War for Gotham

-DC Rebirth and Modern Appearances
+DC Rebirth and modern appearances

-At the beginning of the DC Rebirth continuity, Bane still lives in Santa Prisca.
+In the DC Rebirth continuity, Bane still lives in Santa Prisca.
 In Batman vol. 3 #6, it is revealed that he had been trading Venom to Professor Hugo Strange in exchange for the services of Psycho-Pirate, who was helping him overcome his addiction to the substance.
 Strange uses the Venom to revive the corpses of several of his patients, as seen in the Night of the Monster Men crossover.

-In Batman vol. 3 #10, Batman, per the suggestion of Amanda Waller, undertakes a suicide mission to Santa Prisca aided by Catwoman, Bronze Tiger, Ventriloquist, and the clown couple Punch and Jewellee to take Psycho-Pirate from Bane.
+In Batman vol. 3 #10, Batman, per the suggestion of Amanda Waller, undertakes a suicide mission to Santa Prisca aided by Catwoman, Bronze Tiger, Ventriloquist, and the clown couple Punch and Jewelee to take Psycho-Pirate from Bane.
 Batman needs Psycho-Pirate to undo the damage he caused to Gotham Girl, and each member of the team will receive some sort of reward for their efforts.
 Bane captures Batman shortly after he arrives, and then breaks his back again and throws him into the cell where he spent his childhood.
 Batman escapes, however, and fixes his back on his own.
-After allowing Catwoman to "betray" him and having the Bronze Tiger and Punch and Jewellee fake their deaths, Batman uses the Ventriloquist to incapacitate Psycho-Pirate and tells Catwoman to break Bane's back.
+After allowing Catwoman to "betray" him and having the Bronze Tiger and Punch and Jewelee fake their deaths, Batman uses the Ventriloquist to incapacitate Psycho-Pirate and tells Catwoman to break Bane's back.
 This act of humiliation and the loss of Psycho-Pirate causes Bane to snap and scream for Venom from the prison guards.

 In Batman vol. 3 #16, Bane has recruited his old henchmen Bird, Trogg, and Zombie in his quest to break Batman once and for all before recapturing Psycho-Pirate from Arkham Asylum.
 Bane hangs Dick Grayson, Jason Todd, and Damian Wayne in the Batcave before setting off for the asylum, but the three survive.
 Bane's henchmen then capture Catwoman, Duke Thomas, Commissioner Gordon, and Bronze Tiger to cut Batman off from his allies.
 Bane beats Batman savagely in an alley and believes him dead, but finds out that Catwoman has escaped, freed the rest of the hostages, and tied up Bane's henchmen, giving Batman a chance to flee.

 Enraged, Bane storms Arkham Asylum where Alfred is forcing Psycho-Pirate to undo the fear he inflicted upon Gotham Girl.
-Batman decides to release many of the inmates to fight Bane and thus buy Alfred and Psycho-Pirate more time, but Bane easily beats the likes of Two-Face, Solomon Grundy, Amygdala, Scarecrow, Firefly, and Mad Hatter, among others, before making the Riddler open a door to Batman for him.
+Batman decides to release many of the inmates to fight Bane and thus buy Alfred and Psycho-Pirate more time, but Bane easily beats the inmates before making the Riddler open a door to Batman for him.
 Bane and Batman then have another fight, with a bloodied Batman barely beating his nemesis.

 In Infinite Frontier, a partial clone of Bane was introduced named "Vengeance", hunting Joker for information of her father.

-In The Joker (vol. 2) #8, it is revealed that Bane's daughter, Vengeance, was created in a laboratory by scientists.
+In The Joker (vol. 2) #8, it is revealed that Vengeance is an artificial clone created using Bane's DNA.